 While claims about being objective and apolitical are comfortable and self-validating, it is a position that is difficult to maintain in the face of more recent and complicated concepts of the political.
-I want to discuss these expanded definitions of politics, to show how they force us to reevaluate the traditional idea of the dramaturg, and to suggest how this revision of the dramaturg's role relates to the social and cultural politics of our time.
+I want to discuss these expanded definitions of politics, to show how they force us to re-evaluate the traditional idea of the dramaturg, and to suggest how this revision of the dramaturg's role relates to the social and cultural politics of our time.
 But I am going to take an indirect route to the subject by using an aspect of Maurice Merleau-Ponty's discourse on space to establish how the context in which dramaturgs work necessarily influences the production.

 In The Phenomenology of Perception Merleau-Ponty discusses the perception of space using the image of two squares linked by diagonal lines (see figure 1).
 In this figure there are two squares ABCD and EFGH with lines connecting the corners of the two squares, and additional diagonals AD and EH.
 Merleau-Ponty observes that if you focus on the square ABCD you see a cube from underneath, while if you shift focus to the square EFGH you see a cube from above.
-He argues that neither is preferable nor natural, that it depends on where your gaze comes to rest.
+He argues that neither is preferable or natural, that it depends on where your gaze comes to rest.
 Furthermore, should you focus first on the small square defined by corners C and F, you do not get a cube at all, but a mosaic made of squares and triangles.
 The point being that although the image remains the same, the order in which we perceive it alters what we see.

 John Lutterbie is the Chair of the Theatre Arts Department at the State University of New York at Stony Brook.
 His book Hearing Voices: Modern Drama and the Problem of Subjectivity is published by the University of Michigan Press.
+Owing to errata in its first publication, this essay is here being republished.